 - The nature of the specific duties is so specialized and complex that the knowledge required to perform the duties is usually associated with the attainment of a bachelor’s or higher degree.

-For many years, USCIS, the benefit division of the U.S. Department of Homeland Security, had accepted that the specialty occupation requirement for an H-1B could be satisfied as long as the duties for the position require the knowledge of someone with a bachelor’s or higher degree, or its equivalent.
+For many years, USCIS said that the specialty occupation requirement for an H-1B meant that the duties for the position require the knowledge of someone with the equivalent of a bachelor’s degree or higher.
 Students with a degree that was not directly related or only slightly related to the job description used to be able to qualify for the H-1B.

 In the past few years, USCIS has changed its interpretation of the H-1B regulations by adding the wording “in a specific specialty” to the requirement.
 Now, an employer not only needs to show that they need someone with at least a bachelor’s degree or higher, or its equivalent to do the job, it also needs to show that the degree requirement for the job is in a specific specialty related to the duties or position.
 For some H-1B cases, USCIS is looking for an industry or normal standard that a job requires a single degree.